Close Alert Banner

 • What We Buy

 Durham’s non-profit sector plays a vital role in providing critical services to residents, building and strengthening communities, and contributing to economic stability.
-The Region is committed to investing in Durham’s non-profit sector through a community investment program to help grow strong, resilient communities.
+The Region is committed to investing in Durham’s non-profit sector through the Community Social Investment Program (CSIP) to help grow strong, resilient communities.

 The CSIP will support local organizations with mandates to: